 If you wonder how all these conflicting storylines can possibly fit in a two-hour movie, here’s the thing: they don’t.
 There are interesting ideas and cool moments sprinkled throughout, and each member of the ensemble cast gives an enjoyable performance (Rockwell and Rourke especially), but momentum is rarely allowed to build and characters regularly seem to be forgotten about in Favreau’s film, which makes it frustrating more often than not.

-If “Iron Man 2” still managed to be action-packed, I might have been able to forgive its mess of a script, but as I mentioned at the beginning of this review, there are precious little super-heroics in this super-hero movie.
+If “Iron Man 2” still managed to be action-packed, I might have been able to forgive its mess of a script, but as I mentioned at the beginning of this review, there are precious little super-heroics there are in this super-hero movie.
 We get Vanko unleashing the power of his electric whips at the Monaco Grand Prix, a power-suited scuffle between Stark and Rhodes after a party, and the final showdown between Iron Man, War Machine and Vanko’s army of robotic drones.
 That’s it, three action scenes, and rather brief, not all that exciting ones at that.

 I can’t say that I regret watching the film or that you shouldn’t go see it.
 The first “Iron Man” earned enough goodwill from moviegoers, myself included, for some of it to translate to this inferior sequel.
 But if you were expecting “Iron Man 2” to be the first great film of the summer, you’ll probably be disappointed.